Agent for CortexAI

 • Dynamic Semantic View Creation: Automatically creates semantic views from data used as input for analytics algorithms.

 Each agent instance operates in isolation; agents with different names do not interfere with each other’s data or results.
-The working_schema parameter defines the database and schema prefix for table references used by the agent as input to and output from graph algorithms.
+The source_schema parameter specifies the read-only database and schema containing the source data tables.
+The working_schema parameter specifies the database and schema where the agent creates views and writes algorithm results.

 A walkthrough of the agent is available in this video.